Healing Arts Chicago

 - Identify challenges and gaps in arts and health related work in Chicago

-- Advise on potential opportunities and strategies during the current pilot and its future iterations to support artists’ future employment while addressing the national crisis in mental health care resources
+- Advise on potential opportunities and strategies to support artists’ future employment while addressing the national crisis in mental health care resources

 Leah Ra'chel Gipson is an Associate Professor in the Department of Art Therapy and Counseling at the School of the Art Institute of Chicago and an instructor at the Center for Religion and Psychotherapy Chicago.
 She has presented at national and international professional convenings at Rutgers University, NYU, American Art Therapy Association, American Educational Research Assocation, National Sexual Violence Resource Center, the Central Academy of Fine Arts, Beijing, China,10th Africa Conference on Sexual Health and Rights, Freetown, Sierra Leone, American Language Center, Fes, Morocco, Concordia, University, Montreal, Canada, Federal University of Rio de Janeiro, Brazil.
 She is a former board member for A Long Walk Home, an arts-based organization led by Black women and girls that empowers young people to end gender based violence, and helped to establish ALWH’s Girl/Friends Leadership Institute in 2009.
 Leah is a registered and board-certified art therapist (ATR-BC), and a licensed clinical professional counselor (LCPC) in Illinois, with a master’s degree in art therapy and a masters in theological studies.
 Her focus in counseling practice has included sexual and domestic violence, HIV/AIDS treatment and prevention, substance use and addiction, and trauma and grief related to state and intrapersonal violence.